top of page

 Houben’s music is cherished by orchestras across Europe, the Americas, Australia, and Japan.
 His compositions have earned multiple awards (including Arcana – Comines-Warneton 2003 and EBBA 2006; Thyelenne – EBBA 2009; Lux Futura – WASBE 2019) and are frequently selected as compulsory works in international competitions (e.g. Lake of the Moon – WMC Kerkrade 2013; Where Angels Fly – EBBA Ostend 2017).

-His Symphony No. 1 premiered in March 2017 with the Belgian National Orchestra conducted by Dirk Brossé, commissioned by the City of Peer.
+In March 2017, his Symphony No. 1 premiered with the Belgian National Orchestra, conducted by Dirk Brossé, following a commission by the City of Peer.

 Since 2020, Houben has been teaching orchestration and instrumentation at LUCA School of Arts – Campus Lemmens as a guest professor alongside Ivan Meylemans.
 In 2021, he joined the Royal Conservatoire of Antwerp as a guest professor for the Educational Master in Conducting.